 In agreement to HbbTV specification ([6] clause 12.1.4) and as described in HbbTV specification ([6] clause 10.2 - table 11) a terminal compliant with this specification SHALL store in persistent memory both "Cookies with an expiry date" and "data stored through the Web Storage API".

-K.6 DASH in-band Signaling
+K.6 DASH Event Signaling

-As described in HbbTV specification ([6] clause 9.3.2) a terminal compliant with this specification SHALL provide support for events carried in band within Media Segments.
+As described in HbbTV specification ([6] clause 9.3.2) a terminal compliant with this specification SHALL provide support for both "MPD Events" and "Inband Events".